-- (1) 2016 financial results, and ratios are based on the Windstream 4Q16 Earnings Presentation. - (2) Adjusted OIBDAR is defined as Operating Income less depreciation, amortization, rent payment to Uniti Group, stock-based compensation expense and the impact, which may be recurring in nature, of acquisition and transaction related expenses. - (3) Rent coverage is defined as Adjusted OIBDAR divided by \$654 million annual rent payment to Uniti Group Inc. - (4) Net Leverage Ratio is defined as Debt less Cash divided by the sum of Adjusted OIBDAR less \$654 million annual rent payment to Uniti Group Inc. - (5) 3Q17 financials and ratios are based on the Windstream 8-K filed on 10/31/17 and includes expected synergies to be realized for EarthLink and Broadview acquisitions.
-Net Debt is based on the Windstream 2Q17 Earnings Presentation and is pro-forma for the closing of Broadview Networks.
+- (1) 2016 financial results, and ratios are based on the Windstream 4Q16 Earnings Presentation. - (2) Adjusted OIBDAR is defined as Operating Income less depreciation, amortization, rent payment to Uniti Group, stock-based compensation expense and the impact, which may be recurring in nature, of acquisition and transaction related expenses. - (3) Rent coverage is defined as Adjusted OIBDAR divided by \$654 million annual rent payment to Uniti Group Inc. - (4) Net Leverage Ratio is defined as Debt less Cash divided by the sum of Adjusted OIBDAR less \$654 million annual rent payment to Uniti Group Inc. - (5) 3Q17 financials and ratios are based on the Windstream 3Q17 Earnings Presentation and includes expected synergies to be realized for EarthLink and Broadview acquisitions.